Melissa Conrad Stöppler, MD

 - Vaginitis may be due to infections or non-infectious causes.

-- Infectious vaginitis may be due to bacteria, fungi, or the parasitic organism known as Trichomonas.
+- Infectious vaginitis may be due to bacteria, fungus, or the parasitic organism known as Trichomonas.

 - Infectious vaginitis should be treated with antibiotics.